peterpie123/peterpie123.github.io/README.md

-# Work In Progress GitHub pages site
+# GitHub Pages Site
-This is a work in progress.
-I plan to have a blog and maybe some other stuff too.
+Hosts a CMSC320 page - that's about it.